talcs/NAAP-440/README.md

 $ python scheme_generator.py generated_schemes.json
 ```

-The resulting JSON file will contain a list of schemes, where each scheme will be represented as a list of convolutional layer properties, for example:
+The resulting JSON file, [generated_schemes.json](generated_schemes.json), will contain a list of schemes, where each scheme will be represented as a list of convolutional layer properties, for example:
 ```
 [  # <- scheme list
   [  # <- first scheme